 Black Skimmers, Least Terns, American Oystercatchers, White Ibis, Brown Pelicans, Wilson’s Plovers, Sandwich Terns, Royal Terns, Pelicans, Laughing Gulls and many more have nested on the Refuge islands and beaches.
 Beautiful wading birds grace the shoreline including the seldom seen white morph Reddish Egret.

-Please consider spending a day as a bird steward any weekend or holiday from Spring through Labor Day.
+Please consider spending a day as a bird steward or docent any weekend or holiday from Spring through Labor Day.
 We need more than a 6 volunteers per weekend to adequately cover our south county nesting sites.
 Three day holiday weekends require 18 volunteers!
 Training is provided on site.
 Educational information is at your fingertips during the day.
 Free transportation to Egmont Key are provided.

 Please plan to attend whether you are a returning volunteer or a new one.
 Instruction will given by Federal Wildlife Officer Ryan Maier.
 Joyce Galiardo, Bird Steward Coordinator and President Barb Howard will give information on logistics.

 Lake Seminole Park is located at 10015 Park Blvd, Seminole which is between Starkey Rd and Seminole Blvd.
 If you have any questions, please feel free to contact me.
 Contact Joyce Galiardo 727-460-0124.
 We hope to see you there.